MateuszPuchacz/sales_analysis_supermarket/README.md

 ## 📊 Exploratory Business Analysis (Power BI)

-This dashboard was designed to simulate a management-level performance reporting environment based on two years of supermarket sales data (2021–2022).
+This dashboard was designed to simulate a management level performance reporting environment based on two years of supermarket sales data (2021–2022).
 The analysis focuses on identifying revenue drivers, profitability structure, and operational patterns.

 🧾 Sales Overview